I tried translating an entire Word document with the Cloud Translation API

 For example, you might need to translate a document with tables, figures, and text boxes into English without breaking the appearance.

-However, if you extract only the text from Word and translate it, the tables and column layouts will break and the original appearance cannot be reproduced.
+However, if you extract only the text from Word and translate it, tables and multi-column layouts break and the original appearance cannot be reproduced.

 Furthermore, unique proper nouns such as product names and character names often need to be consistently translated to a fixed term every time.